equalitie/ouisync/cli/README.md

 Note the `--name` argument works also with prefix of the name as long as it's unique.

+The share token can be optionally converted to a QR-code using e.g, [qrencode](https://fukuchi.org/works/qrencode/):

+    ouisync share --name NAME | qrencode -o qr.png

 #### Mount

 To access the repository files it needs to be mounted first